omercohen1997/CPP-Design-Patterns/Singleton/README.md

 - Lazy Initialization: The instance is created only when it is first needed.
 - Automatic Cleanup: The instance is automatically cleaned up when the program exits.

-### Installation
-To use the Singleton component in your project, simply clone the repository and include the `Singleton.hpp` file in your project.